 C. The Parliamentarian shall only vote on issues where a written ballot is used.

-D. The Parliamentarian shall assist the Executive Committee in making certain the interests of the majority of members are considered when deciding issues.
+D. The Parliamentarian shall assist the Executive Board in making certain the interests of the majority of members are considered when deciding issues.

 E. Removal of an Officer